Certificate Games and Consequences for the Classical Adversary Bound: Introduction

-Ben David and Blais~\cite{bDB20} demonstrated a function, approximate index $\ApIndex$ (Definition~\ref{def:apIndex}), for which there is exponential separation between $\R$ and $\FC$~ \footnote{\cite{bDB20} introduced a measure called $\noisyR$ in an attempt to answer the question of whether $\R$ composes, that is, whether $\R(f\circ g) = \Theta(\R(f)\cdot\R(g))$.
+While $\Tribes_{\sqrt{n}, \sqrt{n}}$ demonstrates a quadratic gap between $\R$ and $\CGpub$, we know the largest gap between $\R$ and $\CGpub$ for total functions is at most cubic (since $\D \leq (\bs)^3$~\cite{BBC+01,Nisan}).
+But for partial functions the situation is different.
+Ben-David and Blais~\cite{bDB20} demonstrated a function, approximate index $\ApIndex$ (Definition~\ref{def:apIndex}), for which there is exponential separation between $\R$ and $\FC$~ \footnote{\cite{bDB20} introduced a measure called $\noisyR$ in an attempt to answer the question of whether $\R$ composes, that is, whether $\R(f\circ g) = \Theta(\R(f)\cdot\R(g))$.
 They studied $\noisyR$ for the approximate index function $\ApIndex$ {and showed an exponential separation between $\noisyR$ and $\R$ for this partial function.}}.
-We show that $\CGpub$ of $\ApIndex$ is at most $O(\log(\R))$ (Theorem~\ref{thm:CGpub-ApIndex}) and hence demonstrate an exponential separation between $\R$ and $\CGpub$ for partial Boolean functions.
+We improve this to show that $\CGpub$ of $\ApIndex$ is at most $O(\log(\R))$ (Theorem~\ref{thm:CGpub-ApIndex}) and hence demonstrate an exponential separation between $\R$ and $\CGpub$ ($\CMM$) for partial Boolean functions.

-\paragraph{Single-bit versions of certificate games: } Our final set of results is in the context of single-bit versions of certificate games.
-Single-bit versions of certain complexity measures